 First, the polymer clay I used to create my sculpture was about 10 years old and either not fully fired in my oven or simply crumbly from age (and the additives used to reconstitute it after so many years), so upon unfolding, it disintegrated leaving countless particles stuck inside the mold.

 Second, I expect there was some kind of unanticipated chemical reaction between the polymer, silicone, and epoxy resin.
 Each batch of resin cast in this mold emerged yellowed, sticky, and unusable.
 In the past, I HAVE successfully cast epoxy resin in silicone molds made with this recipe, so I’m blaming the polymer clay for this result.

 A quick tip for easy unmolding of your art:

 paper coffee filter or folded paper towel

 Place 1-2 tablespoons of cornstarch into a porous package (a folded paper towel or coffee filter, etc) and pat the package of cornstarch against the surface of the object.
-This should create a very light and even dusting of cornstarch across the surface, making it super-easy to unmold your project when the silicone dries without lots of cornstarch left behind.
+This should create a very light and even dusting of cornstarch across the surface, making it easy to unmold your project when the silicone dries.